Anna comes to Nagasaki to see Tsuzuki. While out for dinner, she goes to Kiko's and Jun tries to hit on her.

 Chapter Thirteen: You Were Born to Bare a Heavy Load:

-Nagasaki.
-Anna looked around the busy noon city.
-She glanced at her surroundings. /This is where Asato and Hisoka work, huh?/, she thought.
-Her trip came as a short notice.
-Poorly planned too.
-Anna just dropped off the box with Emiko, went home, packed up her things, and headed out to the train station.
-But, she was quick to reason with herself.
+Anna glanced at her surroundings in the busy noon city.
+This is where Asato-kun and Hisoka work, huh?
+Hours earlier, Anna dropped off the box with Emiko, went home, packed up her things, and headed out to the train station.
+However, she found herself quick to reason with her doubts.

-This is just a surprise visit/, she told herself repeatedly. /I am only here to see Asato-kun for one night and then maybe I’ll leave by this afternoon.
-Anna looked at the town clock. /Still noon/, she thought.
-The woman weighted her options.
-Tsuzuki and Hisoka were still in school.
-Anna breathed out.
+This is just a surprise visit/, she told herself repeatedly. /I am only here to see Asato-kun for one night and then maybe I'll leave by this afternoon/.
+Anna looked up at the town clock.
+Still noon/, she thought./ Gives me time to check in and study Papa's notes./ Anna picked up her luggage and began heading out.

-Around dinner time, Anna looked at her phone.
-Hm/, she thought. /What do I want to eat?
-Room service or go out?
-Both seemed tempting.
+Around dinner time, Anna looked at her phone./What do I want to eat?
+Room service or go out?/

-Nagasaki evening air.
-Anna took it in with each step. /So different from Tokyo air/, she thought.
-Tonight was a sushi night.
-Anna looked around for a cheap sushi place.
-She found a small place near her hotel.
+Anna took in the Nagasaki evening air with each step. /It’s so different from Tokyo air for some reason/, she thought.
+Tonight was a sushi night and so Anna looked around for a cheap place to eat.
+She found one near her hotel.
 Anna sat by the window and ate her dinner.
 As she shoved trout into her mouth, she noticed something outside across the street.

-“Hey,” Anna spoke up.
-The guy behind the counter looked over at her.
+"Hey," Anna spoke up.
+The guy behind the counter lifted his head.

 "Hm?" he asked.

-“What is that over there?” the woman asked.
-The man looked and saw Kiko’s across the street.
+"What is that over there?" the woman asked.
+The cook looked out the window and saw Kiko's across the street.